dinosore0/dinosore0/README.md

 ## 💡 Daily Quote
 <pre>
 Today's insight:
-  Fall in love with the process and the results will come.
+  Many people take no care of their money till they come nearly to the end of it, and others do just the same with their time.
 </pre>
 The Daily Quote will be updated automatically every 30 minutes!!
 [How can I do that?](https://github.com/dino-claw/dino-claw)
-## 🌟 Experiences (1001 days)
+## 🌟 Experiences (1002 days)

 ### 🧮 Programming languages